pypa/pipx/docs/troubleshooting.md

 ## macOS issues

-If you want to use a Pipx installed package in a shebang (a common example is the AWS cli), you will likely not be able to, because the binary will be under `~/Library/Application Support/pipx`.
+If you want to use a Pipx-installed package in a shebang (a common example is the AWS CLI), you will likely not be able to, because the binary will be stored under `~/Library/Application Support/pipx/`.
 The space in the path is not supported in a shebang.
 A simple solution is symlinking `~/Library/Application Support/pipx` to `~/Library/ApplicationSupport/pipx`, and using that as the path in the shebang instead.

 ```
+mkdir $HOME/Library/ApplicationSupport
-ln -s $HOME/Library/Application Support/pipx $HOME/Library/ApplicationSupport/pipx
+ln -s $HOME/Library/Application\ Support/pipx $HOME/Library/ApplicationSupport/pipx
 ```

 ## Does it work to install your package with `pip`?